marvindanig/threejs-rails/README.md

 # Threejs::Rails

-[Threejs](http://threejs.org/) is an awesome lightweight JavaScript 3D library that makes WebGL - 3D in the browser - very easy([documentation](http://threejs.org/docs/)).
+[Threejs](http://threejs.org/) is an awesome 3D `JavaScript` library that it easy to play with WebGL, i.e. 3D objects in the browser.
+See [documentation](http://threejs.org/docs/).

-Rubygem for `threejs-r73` for Rails 4+ via asset-pipeline.
+This rubygem will add `threejs` `r87` in your rails app via the asset-pipeline:

 ## Installation